Hive-Systems/pyfair/README.rst

 1. `Open FAIR™ RISK TAXONOMY (O-RT) <https://publications.opengroup.org/c13k>`_; and,
 2. `Open FAIR™ RISK ANALYSIS (O-RA) <https://publications.opengroup.org/c13g>`_

 "Open FAIR" is a trademark of the Open Group.
+This project is not endorsed by or affiliated with the Open Group.

 Installation
 ------------